KumoCorp/kumomta/docs/reference/kcli/_index.md

 * `queue-summary` — Prints a summary of the state of the queues, for a human to read

+* `trace-smtp-client` — Trace outgoing sessions made by the SMTP service

 * `trace-smtp-server` — Trace incoming connections made to the SMTP service

 * `top` — Continually update and show what's happening in kumod